Homeowner and Host Tips

 • A set of placemats for the table

-Also, a nice way to welcome guests and enhance their overall experience is with a complimentary bottle of wine or box of chocolates, which you can include as part of your pre-arrival process by having ready-made gifts that your cleaning team can pick up along with the packed linens for a turnover.
+Also, a nice way to welcome guests and enhance their overall experience is with a complimentary bottle of wine or a box of chocolates.
+This can be included as part of your pre-arrival process.
+Just have your cleaning team pick up the ready-made gifts when they pack the linens for a turnover.

 • Foldable chairs